getodk/central/README.md

 ODK Central
 ===========

 Central is the [ODK](https://getodk.org/) server.
-It manages user accounts and permissions, stores form definitions, and allows data collection clients like ODK Collect to connect to it for form download and submission upload.
+It manages user accounts and permissions, stores Form definitions, and allows data collection clients like ODK Collect to connect to it for Form download and Submission upload.

 Our goal with Central is to create a modern server that is easy to install, easy to use, and extensible with new features and functionality both directly in the software and with the use of our REST, OpenRosa, and OData programmatic APIs.